Brazil–Colombia relations: Trade and investment between Brazil and Colombia

 Trade between these countries have not been high until about the past decade which has seen a huge spike in it.
 From 2005 to 2014, trade flows between Brazil and Colombia increased significantly, going from 1.5 billion US dollars to 4.1 billion US dollars.
 This is a huge increase in trade growth for both countries.
 The list of exports between both countries are widely varied.
 The main resources Brazil exported to Colombia were propene, automobiles, tires, AC generators, combustion engines and parts of turbojet engines.
 These do not include all of Brazil's exports just what they exported to Colombia.
 Colombia exports to Brazil include: crude petroleum, coal briquettes, coffee, refined petroleum and cut flowers.
 Colombia exports an estimated value of 2.23 billion US dollars to Brazil.
 Even with all of this growth happening there is still much more potential between the countries.
 Brazil and Colombia are wanting to explore to find out the full potential of bilateral trade relations.
 One bank sees trade almost doubling in the future if the path the countries are on continues.

 Another thing that helps bolster trade between Brazil and Colombia are trade agreements.
 One signed recently helped improve trade even more.
 It improved trade in the automotive sector and helped assure an earlier agreement from October 2015 that sought to boost bilateral trade in vehicles as well.
 Another aspect that is helping relations is investment.
 Colombia having one of the largest economies in South America is a reason why it is such an investment destination for countries including Brazil.
 Brazilian companies have invested in many sectors including: the iron and steel industry, oil and mining, finance, and even information technology.
 This list contains only a few sectors that Brazil invests in within Colombia.
 Brazil actually has an oil company working in Colombia.
 Braspetro currently operates in ten countries including Colombia.
 Brazil also created a trading company subsidiary Interbras.
 This company is expected to do business with multiple countries including Colombia and is expected to make millions of dollars as well.

-Future relations

-Relations between Brazil and Colombia are in good standing today.
-The relations are mainly helped by all of the agreements mentioned above.
-The countries are going to continue to work together in the future and hope to continue to boost trade between them.
-The future looks bright between the countries for now.
-If they continue to work on agreements and together, their relations with one another will only continue to prosper.